seuros/epdiy-esp-idf-6/README.md

 If you want to build a board right now, there are two possible routes:

- - Use the new v5 PCB (`hardware/epaper-breakout/gerbers_v5.zip`).
+ - Use the new v6 PCB (`hardware/epaper-breakout/gerbers_v6.zip`).
    **So far, I only tested a prototype of it.
-The newest gerbers should work, but are untested!**
+The gerbers only contain fixes for powering from battery, but have not yet been ordered with.**
    **If you have tested them, please let me know!**
    The BOM is available at (`hardware/epaper-breakout/BOM.csv`).
    Positioning files for SMT assembly are available at (`hardware/epaper-breakout/gerbers/epaper-breakout-top-pos.csv`).
    Please double check the part positioning and Rotation with your assembly service!
    More information on the order process and where to find parts is in the [documentation](https://epdiy.readthedocs.io/en/latest/getting_started.html#getting-your-board).

+   Make sure to select the `V6` board revision in `idf.py menuconfig` when building the examples.

+ - Use the old v5 PCB (`hardware/epaper-breakout/gerbers_v5.zip`).
+   This is the last board using the LT1945 booster.
    Make sure to select the `V5` board revision in `idf.py menuconfig` when building the examples.

- - Use the old v4 PCB (`hardware/epaper-breakout/gerbers_v4.zip`).
-This is a bit more fresh, but should work.
-   The BOM is available at (`hardware/epaper-breakout/BOM.csv`).
-   Positioning files for SMT assembly are available at (`hardware/epaper-breakout/gerbers/epaper-breakout-top-pos.csv`).
-   Please double check the part positioning and Rotation with your assembly service!

-   Make sure to select the `V4` board revision in `idf.py menuconfig` when building the examples.

 Gettings Started
 ----------------